 Preferred qualifications include:

-· Bachelor’s degree in finance, accounting, business administration, or related field (MBA or
+Advanced degree in education or related field

-· Strong analytical, communication, and leadership skills
+Strong communication and community leadership skills

 Successful candidates will demonstrate: